 We are waiting for the technology that will make the linings of containers waterproof and plastic free.
 This is the holy grail which will facilitate a quantum leap in plastic reduction.
 We may very soon be there.
 We are exploring a new lining material made from over 10 plant extracts which uses nature’s own waterproofing methods to create a bio-sourced compound kept in its natural form.

 We may have started the silicone-free movement but we’re no longer alone.
 Other independents are coming to market too.
 The conglomerates are fighting back by lobbying the EU to ban us from saying silicone-free on our products.
 They know it might get consumers digging a little deeper and find out it’s in 99% of hair products, because it’s cheap and wonderfully deceptive.
 With Silicone your hair may feel better - softer, more manageable - but in reality it is a fake better.
 Silicone can actually make the problem worse because it sucks vital moisture out of the hair shaft.
-So most haircare is the opposite of ‘care’, it could be destroying the health of your hair.
+So much haircare is the opposite of ‘care’ - it could be destroying the health of your hair.

 We are for beauty with no animal testing.
 Our products contain cashmere amino-acids which derive from the cashmere wool of goats in Outer Mongolia.
 We have the Leaping Bunny Certification for the harvesting of cashmere wool from living, healthy animals.
 The goats are not harmed; the wool is safely removed by hand combing, and the local communities are supported by this fair trade.

 Our shippers are made from recycled kraft paper and board and are 100% recyclable.

 Our cartons are FSC credited.
 The FSC certification is considered the “gold standard” designation for wood harvested from forests that are responsibly managed, socially beneficial, environmentally conscious, and economically viable.

 Sign up to our newsletter to receive 10% off your first order.